p41s4/RansomwareDB/README.md

-# MalwareDB - Threat Actor Monitoring System
+# RansomwareDB - Threat Actor Monitoring System

 A comprehensive system for monitoring and analyzing threat actors, with a focus on ransomware groups.
 The system provides real-time scoring based on various risk factors and sends email notifications for critical threats.